aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/xamlflowsaveoptions/xamlflowsaveoptions/_index.md

 ---
 title: XamlFlowSaveOptions.XamlFlowSaveOptions
 second_title: Aspose.Words for .NET API Reference
-description: Initializes a new instance of this class that can be used to save a document in the XamlFlow format in C#
+description: XamlFlowSaveOptions constructor.
+Initializes a new instance of this class that can be used to save a document in the XamlFlow format in C#
 type: docs
 weight: 10
 url: /net/aspose.words.saving/xamlflowsaveoptions/xamlflowsaveoptions/